NixOS/nix.dev/maintainers/working_groups/learning_journey/README.md

 # Learning Journey Working Group

 ## Goals
 The primary goal of the Learning Journey Working Group is to provide Nix users with adequate resources to learn Nix on their own.
-This means that it is the job of the WG to:
+This means that it is the job of the WG to determine the most effective methods for teaching Nix, including:
-- Ensure that adequate documentation exists
+- Ensuring that adequate documentation exists
-- Ensure that the documentation is structured in an intuitive way
+- Ensuring that the documentation is structured in an intuitive way
-- Ensure that the documentation is discoverable
+- Ensuring that the documentation is discoverable
-- Ensure that the documentation meets a minimum standard of quality
+- Ensuring that the documentation meets a minimum standard of quality
-- Establish guidelines for contributions
+- Establishing guidelines for contributions

 By extension the WG will be responsible for practical aspects such as:
 - Some portion of the structure of `nix.dev` so that documentation is discoverable and organized intuitively